adriendelsalle/jhub-on-kubespray/README.md

 ```

-If you don't implement the [StorageClass and Provisioner](#storageclass-and-provisioner), you have to modify your configuration file to store information *in-memory*.
+If you don't implement the [`StorageClass` and provisioner](#set-a-storageclass-and-a-provisioner) part of this tutorial, you have to modify your configuration file to store information *in-memory*.
 In that case you will lose all your data in case of cluster reboot, etc.

 From JHub doc:
 > Use an in-memory sqlite database.
 This should only be used for testing, since the database is erased whenever the hub pod restarts - causing the hub to lose all memory of users who had logged in before.